gadgetguy82/java_polymorphism_composition_quiz_hw/polymorphism_composition_quiz.md

 It is easier to test the component class methods over having to test all the sub-class' super-class methods.

 9. When an object is destroyed, what happens to all the objects it is composed of?<br />
-The other objects making up the destroyed object still remain.
+The other objects are destroyed inside the object but any independant instances outside would remain.